Guide to Capital Markets Tribunal Proceedings

 Are settlements available to the public?

-Approved settlement agreements, along with the Panel’s order and the Panel’s reasons for approval, if any, are publicly available on the Tribunal Website and in the OSC Bulletin.
+Approved settlement agreements, along with the panel’s order and the panel’s reasons for approval, if any, are publicly available on the Tribunal Website and in the OSC Bulletin.
 Proposed settlement agreements and other documents filed for use at confidential settlement conferences will remain confidential and are not available to the public.
 Settlement discussions and negotiations are also confidential.

 How are the parties’ cases presented?